 Mt.
 Gox Creditors Owed $9.4 Billion Worth of BTC

 About 127,000 people who had debts to Mt.
-Gox and have been waiting for over a decade to get their money back were owed about $9.4 billion worth of Bitcoin.
-The time that investors had to wait may have caused substantial selling pressure, which could have affected the price of Bitcoin.
+Gox and have been waiting for over a decade to get their.
+They were owed about $9.4 billion worth of Bitcoin.
+The time that investors had to wait may have caused substantial selling pressure, which could have affected the price of Bitcoin.</p>

 This distribution report is the result of work done by Kraken on July 24, one week after the Mt.
 Gox Bitcoin returned to creditors.
-In 2014, a big hack caused the collapse of Mt.
-Gox, a once-prominent Bitcoin exchange based in Japan.
+In 2014, a

 After the distribution, there was a small increase in sell-side pressure.
 The study mentions that this is still within the usual range for daily occurrences.
 Since Mt.
 Gox collapsed a decade ago, the price of Bitcoin has increased by more than 8,500%; therefore, the absence of selling pressure is unusual.
 The present Bitcoin distribution indicates investors choosing to “hold”—a term used to describe holding onto cryptocurrency.